MicrosoftDocs/memdocs/memdocs/intune/fundamentals/get-started-with-intune.md

 3. **[Sign in to Intune](account-sign-up.md)**.
 When you sign in, you may be prompted to enter information about your organization.
 Intune can be opened directly from the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) or the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339).

 4. **[Choose your mobile device management configuration](mdm-authority-set.md)**.
 The first time you use Intune, you must enable device management.
-Intune can be used as a cloud-only service, a hybrid with Intune and Microsoft Endpoint Configuration Manager, or Basic Mobility and Security for Microsoft 365.
+Intune can be used as a cloud-only service, hybrid with Intune and Configuration Manager, or Basic Mobility and Security for Microsoft 365.
 You can choose the setup that works best for your organization.

 5. **[Add users](users-add.md)** and **[add groups](groups-add.md)**.